Alibaba Group: Delayed Correction Or New Momentum?

 Since the publication of the objectively good Alibaba Group's (NYSE:BABA) Q3 financial report, the company's shares have decreased by almost 13%, dropping below the 200-day SMA.
-This is either a delayed correction or a new downward momentum?
+This is either a delayed correction or a new downward momentum.
 I'd like to give my opinion about this situation.

 First of all, I would like to note that, lately, the U.S. population really began to worry about China.
 The statements of the newly elected President Trump about the possibility of a trade confrontation with China, the decision to list Taobao.com (belongs to Alibaba Group) as a "notorious marketplace", as well as the theft of the U.S. underwater drone by the Chinese navy has created a negative atmosphere around China and everything associated with it, including Alibaba Group.